iamEtornam/iamEtornam/README.md

 Mobile & Backend Engineer
 -------------------------

-I am a goal-driven software engineer who specializes in creating high-performance mobile applications and backend services for businesses.
+I am a goal-driven software engineer who specializes in creating high-performance mobile applications and backend services for businesses and individuals.
 Throughout my career, I have successfully developed over a dozen fully functional and user-friendly apps for both Android and IOS platforms.
-My experience spans across various technology stacks, including Dart, JavaScript, Typescript, PHP, Swift, Java, Kotlin, and I also have some familiarity with Go, Rust, and Ruby.
+My experience spans various technology stacks, including Dart, JavaScript, Typescript, PHP, Swift, Java, and Kotlin, and I also have some familiarity with Go, Rust, and Ruby.

 * 🌍  I'm based in Accra, Ghana
 * 💼  Building [Sources Technologies LLC](https://sourcestechnologies.com)